ZetaVII/Task-Manager-App/Specification.md

 ## Use Case 14 Name: Set Reminder

 ### Summary
-Users are able to have the system to send a notification to remind them to do a certain task(s).
+Users are able to have the server to set a flashy message to remind them to do a certain task(s).

 ### Actors
 1. The user